9 Interesting Facts About Medusa

 The Return of Neptune, John Singleton Copley, c.
 1754.
 Source: Met Museum, New York

 Before turning into the famous monster, Medusa was a beautiful, attractive young woman.
 To her bad luck, she was attractive enough to become Poseidon’s object of desire.
-According to the Roman poet Ovid, the god of the sea raped Medusa inside the temple of Athena.
-However, many scholars argue that Medusa and Poseidon’s relationship was consensual.
-Indeed the Greek sources never mention Medusa being raped.
+According to the Roman poet Ovid, the god of the sea seduced Medusa inside the temple of Athena.
+Many scholars argue that Medusa and Poseidon’s relationship was non-consensual and indeed this element is introduced by Ovid as a non-consensual relationship is not mentioned in any Greek sources prior to Ovid.
 Only Ovid talks about the sea god violating the young woman, and not everyone agrees with this translation of the original text.

 2. Athena Turned Medusa Into a Beast